KSNV: Sale to Sinclair

 Sinclair broke from the Rogers plan to eradicate syndicated programming.
 In December 2014, it canceled Ralston Reports as well as two other programs, What's Your Point? and Vegas Inc. It also reinstated Days of Our Lives, which had been airing on KVCW, while adding the game show Family Feud to the lineup.
 At the same time, the station added an hour of newscasts to its lineup by expanding at noon and adding a half-hour at 6:30 p.m.
 KSNV debuted 7 a.m. and 10 p.m. newscasts on KVCW in August 2015.

 Under Sinclair, ratings for KSNV's local newscasts have fallen.
 In May 2015, less than a year after taking control, the station placed second to KLAS in early evening news but led its competitors at 11 p.m.
 By July 2022, the station had fallen into last place at 11 p.m. in total households and viewers 25–54.
 At the end of 2023, KSNV grounded its news helicopter, "Sky 3", after 34 years; rising maintenance costs were cited.

-As of October 2024, KSNV presently broadcasts 38 1/2 hours of locally produced newscasts each week (with 7 1/2 hours each weekday and 1 1/2+ hours each on Saturdays and Sundays).

 Between 2014 and 2019, KSNV provided newsroom and office support for KBLR (channel 39), the Telemundo station in Las Vegas.
 About 1000 ft2 of space at KSNV was dedicated to supporting KBLR.
 This ended when KBLR moved into new studio facilities, replacing the offices at KSNV and its previous studio on Fremont Street.